Inaam1995/MSCS18037_COVID19_DLSpring2020/README.md

 The dataset can be found by following the below link: https://drive.google.com/a/itu.edu.pk/uc?id=1-HQQciKYfwAO3oH7ci6zhg45DduvkpnK

-# VGG16
+# VGG-16
 The pretrained version of VGG16 on Imagenet dataset was used.

 ## Experiment 1

 The following changes were made:
   1. The FC layers were removed.
 They were replaced with two layers.
 One having 470 neurons and other 2 (the output layer).
   2. The training of the convolution layers (feature layers) was set to OFF.
-Only the final 2 FC layers were trained.
+Only the final 2 FC layers were fine-tuned.

   The trained model can be found at models/vgg16/exp1/vgg16_2FC.pth